utiso/dorkbot/README.md

   -p, --scanner-arg SCANNER_ARG
                         Pass an argument to the scanner module (can be used multiple times)
-  -x, --reset-scanned   Reset scanned status of all targets
+  -t, --test            Fetch next scannable target but do not mark it scanned -x, --reset-scanned   Reset scanned status of all targets

 fingerprints: